iem-projects/forecast/_posts/2014-11-24-documenting-a-process.md

 transpose the matrix to determine the temporal dimension, etc. Example sonifications were still developed by adding code snippets to the compiled project.

+The next step in the platform, apart from the extension with utility functions such as generating and caching data statistics, was the introduction of a `Library` component in September 2013.
+The library would be some sort of data base that can be accessed from within a desktop application.
+Questions regarding the user interface arose and about the storage of "state" edited by users.
+A distinction was made between a sonification model, described as text and edited and compiled separately and outside the desktop application, and its parametrisation provided through a graphical user interface with the possibility to associate data sets, select variables and ranges within the data matrices.

+As a consequence from the requirement to persist documents and the library, more and more elements that also form the basis of _SoundProcesses_ began to appear in _SysSon_.
+The reason why I was reluctant for a while to take the next step was that these components were still experimental, and also the usage of the dataflow system (_LucreEvent_) is much more difficult to understand than a DSL build on a plain old mutable class (no transactions, no type constructor parameters, etc.) But as _SysSon_ became more and more operated as a desktop application, where the sound programming was still done using simple UGen graph functions, this became a more viable option.
+Or put the other way around, it became more and more "expensive" in my opinion to deny oneself the use a lot of existing modules the functionality of which was really needed.

-As a result, the _SysSon_ platform became a sort of domain specific extension of SoundProcesses, providing access to the type of data that we worked with, providing also specific user interface elements and abstractions (the `Sonification` data type).
+In January 2014, the `Workspace` type was introduced, finally acknowledging the need to group multiple data sources together and collect them in one data base along with the sonification models.
+Now, step by step the _SysSon_ platform became a sort of domain specific extension of _SoundProcesses_, providing access to the type of data that we worked with, providing also specific user interface elements and abstractions (the `Sonification` data type).
+For example, the first instance which really relied on _SoundProcesses_, still used it in an "ephemeral" way:
+The sonification models were transcribed ad-hoc into the abstractions provided by _SoundProcesses_, while they were modelled independently and outside the _SoundProcesses_ API.

+In spring 2014, the platform begin to acknowledge its dependency on more and more user interface abstractions known from _Mellite_, for example in March it became possible to edit and compile the sound models directly from within the workspace and desktop application.
+And in June, finally the workspace model of _Mellite_ was adapted---or more correctly, both systems converged as several improvements in _Mellite_ in turn had been born in _SysSon_ (e.g., undo-redo).

+#### Sonification as a Question within Computer Music

 (to-do)